farirpgs/fari-app/lib/srds/fate-core.md

 The very best aspects to look at for a campaign-level problem are your setting’s current or impending issues, because of their scope.

-{example}

-Amanda knows that her campaign will hinge on resolving The Doom that Is to Come.
+> Amanda knows that her campaign will hinge on resolving The Doom that Is to Come.
 So the story question following from that is pretty obvious.
 “Can the PCs avert, prevent, or mitigate the prophesied doom?”
+>

-She knows that to do that, they’re first going to need to figure out which of the Cult of Tranquility’s factions is right about the prophecy (if either).
+> She knows that to do that, they’re first going to need to figure out which of the Cult of Tranquility’s factions is right about the prophecy (if either).
 They’ll also need to make sure that none of their personal enemies or The Scar Triad can interfere with whatever they need to do in order to stop the doom.
 That gives her a good idea of what arcs are going to make up the campaign.

 #### Advancement And Change